 Good chiropractors know they – just like all doctors – have limits.
 They should be happy to work as an integrated team, and any practitioner who claims they can fill every role for you probably isn’t the best chiropractor out there.

 #4 Short Visits

-Your chiropractor should take the time to ask questions about your progress, where your pain is located, and anything else that makes the job easier on both of you.
+A good chiropractor should take the time to ask questions about your progress, where your pain is located, and anything else that makes the job easier for both of you.
 If your doctor is adjusting and rushing you out the door without taking the time to check in on your progress, your care may be suffering.

 #5 Look For Credentials

 This may seem obvious, but it is important that you check to make sure your chiropractor has all of the proper credentials before booking an appointment.
 These can usually be found online, but if they are not, you can always call and ask to see them.
 There is never any reason that your doctor should hold back from showing you these.

 Credentials to look for include a D.C., or Doctor of Chiropractic certificate.
 They should also have received Masters or Doctoral Degrees from another accredited college or university before they commenced chiropractic college.
 Some chiropractic colleges are accredited to offer Masters's and Ph.D. degrees in related fields, such as nutrition, Oriental medicine, or acupuncture.